Hi there! I’m Sarah. It’s nice to meet you.

 You can call me Sarah, Rah, or mountain unicorn.
 Whichever strikes your fancy.

 I’m 25 going on 35.
-I’ll be wrapping up my undergraduate degree in Feb 2019 which at that point I’ll have my B.A in Psychology with a neuroscience emphasis and nutritional science minor emphasizing sports nutrition.
+I’ll be wrapping up my undergraduate degree in May 2019, which at that point I’ll have my B.A in Psychology/neuroscience and a nutritional science minor emphasizing sports nutrition.
 I hold a personal training certification through NASM.
 I use sarcasm often and can be rather sassy.
 I’m quite stubborn but I’ll always listen to the ideas and beliefs of others.
-I believe that we should challenge our limits each day to become better versions of ourselves.
+I believe that we should challenge our limits each day to constantly evolve and become better versions of ourselves.

 Why The Pursuit of an Outlier?
 It’s simple – I’ve never really fit in, no matter the realm of my life.
 I was always the odd kid out on the playground, the high schooler who got along with everyone but was never in a close-knit group, the girl who choose to not go to parties and the college student who has since stayed on that same path, I’m 25 and usually go to bed by 9pm to wake up before 5am, going out to me sounds incredibly torturous, my hobbies are not “the norm”.
 It’s my nature.
 I classify myself as an outgoing introvert and quite honestly I dig it.
 For me, thinking inside the box is far from entertaining.
 I like being a little quirky and weird and exploring everything that excites my being.
 I’m also a nerd at the core and outlier is a statistical term, oh how I love stats… and no, this is not sarcasm.
 Ultimately, when I was going over blog names time and time again in my head with no success, “The Pursuit of an Outlier” popped into my noggin and I’ve loved it ever since.